apache/nuttx/configs/samv71-xult/README.txt

                                        : running timer

   NOTE: In most cases, the slow clock will be used as the timer/counter input.
-You should enable the 32.768KHz crystal for the slow clock by calling sam_sckc_enable().
-Otherwise, you will be doing all system timing using the RC clock!
-UPDATE: This will now be selected by default when you configure for TICKLESS support.
+The 32.768KHz crystal is selected by the definition BOARD_HAVE_SLOWXTAL in the configs/samv71-xult/board.h file.

   SAMV7 Timer Usage
   -----------------